 If you wake up frequently to use the bathroom, try not to drink anything so close to your bedtime.
 Don’t drink anything at least an hour before you are planning to go to sleep.

 13. Use Earplugs If Necessary

-If you partner snores, instead of smacking them, but some earplugs.
-I know I’m not a huge fan of earplugs, so you could mask the sound of snoring with a sound machine, if that works better.
+If you partner snores, instead of smacking them, buy some earplugs.
+We know we’re not huge fans of earplugs, so you could mask the sound of snoring with a sound machine, if that works better.
 You can buy quality earplugs online.
 Bose even makes a fancy pair that have white noise to help you sleep.